BioPhoton/rxjs-state/projects/rxjs-state/README.md

 #### Flexible Reactive State Written in RxJS

 RxJsState is a light-weight reactive state management service especially useful for component state in Angular.
-Furthermore a global service is provided and can act as a small global state manager.
+Furthermore, a global service is provided and can act as a small global state manager.

 ## Description